boundary/boundary-vagrant-redis/README.md

 Boundary Redis
 ==============

-Configures an virtual machine with an ElasticSearch instance for testing Boundary Plugin for Redis
+Configures an virtual machine with an ElasticSearch instance for testing Boundary Plugin for Redis.
+Creates a Redis instance and installs as a service with the name `redis-server_boundary`.

 Prerequistes
 ------------